 “Do not be excessive in your belief.”
 (Qur’an 4:171, 5:77)

 Despite some of the evidence above, some scholars might still question whether the Twelve Imams and God-Scientists of W.D.
 Fard are connected to the Twelve Imams of the so-called Ghulāt Shiites.
-If so, then it is important to pan out and place this belief in the broader context of the teachings of the A black nationalist sect of Islam founded in Detroit 1930.as imparted by W.D.
+If so, then it is important to pan out and place this belief in the broader context of the teachings of the Nation of Islam as imparted by W.D.
 Fard to Elijah Muḥammad.
 As I have detailed in Finding W.D.
 Fard: Unveiling the Identity of the Founder of the Nation of Islam, W.D.
 Fard taught his followers to believe in Twelve Imams.
 He taught them that the Imams controlled creation.
 He taught them that the Imams were Gods.
 He taught them that there were Twenty-Four Imams in total: Twelve Major Imams and Twelve Minor Imams.
 As the Nusayri catechism, Kitāb ta‘alīm al-dīniyyah al-nuṣayriyyah explains, God appeared on earth in human form.
 For example, God took the form of ‘Ali and took the Prophet Muḥammad as his veil.
 Likewise, the God-Imam have Veils or Gates.
 In this context, the Twelve Imams could be viewed as the Major Imams while their Agents would be viewed as the Minor Imams.

 W.D.
 Fard also taught his disciples to believe in cycles of time.
 He taught them that Heaven and Hell were allegorical.
 He taught them to believe in reincarnation or the transmigration of souls.
 He taught them that there were prophets after Muḥammad.
 He taught them a tripartite profession of faith.
 And he taught them the belief in a race of infidels, devils, and demons.
 All of these teachings are similar to those shared by the Ghulāt Shiites with the one difference that the devils, for the so-called Ghulāt, were not a race but rather anyone outside their sect.
 After all, W.D.
 Fard also spoke about black devils and admitted that whites could be Muslims.